apache/datasketches-website/docs/FrequentItems/FrequentItemsOverview.md

 ## Frequent Items Sketches Overview

-These sketches provides the following capabilities:
+These sketches provide the following capabilities:
 <ul>
 <li>Estimate the frequency of an item.</li>
 <li>Return upper and lower bounds of any item, such that the true frequency is always between the upper and lower bounds.</li>